 The 12 questions on physical violence include how many Christians were killed and how many places of worship were damaged or destroyed for faith-related reasons.
-The nature of these questions does not lend itself to measuring mission hostility specifically, and we therefore leave them aside.
+The nature of these questions does not lend itself to measuring mission hostility specifically, 15 and we therefore leave them aside.
 The remaining 72 questions about pressure on Christians cover four spheres of life (the private sphere, family life, local social life and the national level); plus, as a fifth sphere, church life.
 I scrutinized these questions for their relevance to a mission hostility index.

-The scoring grid used for each question consists of a scale from o to 4 (for "No" and four categories of "Yes") and four variable answer elements, namely: (1) the number of categories of Christian communities affected by persecution, (2) the proportion of the general population living in the territory affected by persecution, (3) the intensity of persecution, and (4) the frequency of persecution.
-Each of these elements and the allocation of points are more closely defined.
+The scoring grid used for each question consists of a scale from 0 to 4 (for "No" and four categories of "Yes") and four variable answer elements, namely: (1) the number of categories of Christian communities affected by persecution, (2) the proportion of the general population living in the territory affected by persecution, (3) the intensity of persecution, and (4) the frequency of persecution.
 The question score is the average of the four answer elements.
 Special rules apply when the question is not applicable or the answer is unknown.
 (See Table 2)